 Risk of Thermal Runaway

 Lithium-ion batteries can overheat and enter a dangerous state called thermal runaway.
 This occurs when a battery short-circuits or is exposed to extreme heat, leading to smoke, fire, or even explosions.
-Since aircraft cabins are a confined space, such incidents can be hazardous.
+Since aircraft cabins are confined spaces, such incidents can be hazardous.

 Packing Your Powerbank: Carry-On vs. Checked Luggage

 This rule helps prevent potential safety hazards.
-It also ensures that your powerbank is accessible throughout the journey.
-In the event of a battery issue, being in the cabin allows crew to manage the situation promptly.
+It also ensures that your power bank is accessible throughout the journey.
+In the event of a battery issue, being in the cabin allows the crew to manage the situation promptly.

 Emirates’ New Power Bank Safety Rules (Effective 1 October 2025)